 There are two varieties of Chinese Crested – the hairless version and the powderpuff.
 While the powderpuff is covered from head to tail with soft, downy fur, the hairless has fur only on his feet, head and tail.

-of your pet as standard.
-Which means if your playful Chinese Crested inherits more than a barely-there coat, you’re covered
+Thankfully, Petplan pet insurance covers all hereditary and chronic conditions as standard.
+Which means if your playful Chinese Crested inherits more than a barely-there coat, you’re covered.